ucarlos/CSC4110-Rain-Alert/Readme.md

     curl-config --feature
     ```

     You should see a list that should contain "SSL".
+If not, install a more recent version of libcurl or compile from source.

-4. NCurses Library
+4. NCurses and Dialog Libraries

-    In order to display the text-based UI, NCurses must be installed on your system.
+    In order to display the text-based UI, NCurses and dialog must be installed on your system.
+To do so, do

+    ```bash
+    sudo apt-get install ncurses dialog
+    ```

 ## Explanation